 A professional degree comprising intense training in archaeological field-, office- and laboratory-based approaches, together with the study of project management and legal aspects of archaeology.

 A traditional humanities-based archaeology degree combining the study of archaeological techniques with the investigation of one or more cultures of the past.
 Also available as a Combined Honours degree; can be combined with other subject areas within the Faculty of Humanities and Social Sciences (Criminology, History, Psychology or Theology, Religion and Ethics) or Modern Liberal Arts.

 A degree in the archaeology and history of the historical period, focussing in particular on the Classical, Roman and medieval periods.

-Classical Studies explores the civilisation of ancient Greece and Rome and its legacy, which has fundamentally shaped all later civilisations - including that of today.
-This exciting course, offered by the History Department, combines history, archaeology, art, drama, literature and philosophy.
+Classical Studies explores the civilisation of ancient Greece and Rome and its legacy, which has fundamentally shaped all later civilisations, including that of today.
+This exciting course combines history, archaeology, art, drama, literature and philosophy.

 An exciting interdisciplinary course that draws on our wide expertise in history, religion and philosophy as well as in archaeology.